damonyoungcc/english-interview/README-F.md

 ### What kind of architecture do you have experience?
 About the front-end architecture
+In tools side, I have experience with Vite, Webpack, and Rollup.

 Number 1 about front-end style side, I use CSS variables to support theming, and sometimes CSS-in-JS for components with dynamic styles.
 I also use PostCSS plugins like Autoprefixer add vendor prefixes to CSS to handle browser compatibility.

 Number 2, design a proper routing, I use Vite’s virtual modules to build a plugin to support file-based routing.
 It automatically generates route paths from the file system, similar to how Nuxt.js file system routing.